How to Tell if Silverware Is Sterling

 Use the free screenerStart an appraisalStart with one clear answer

 Silverware is more likely sterling when it is marked sterling, 925, or carries reliable hallmarks that match the object.
-EPNS, silver plate, plated, stainless, or Community Plate usually mean it is not sterling.
+EPNS, silver plate, plated, stainless, Community Plate, and many 1847 Rogers Bros marks usually mean it is not sterling.
+The strongest read comes from marks, construction, weight, piece type, and set context together.

 Quick identification checklist

-- Check knives and weighted pieces separately; they may not be fully sterling even when handles are marked.
+- Check knives and weighted pieces separately; many have steel blades, filled handles, or hollow handles even when the handles are marked sterling.

-- Photograph marks sharply and show the full set so mixed pieces can be spotted.
+- Photograph marks sharply and show the full set so mixed sterling, plate, and stainless pieces can be spotted.

 Key value and identity drivers

-- Sterling content and weighable silver create a baseline value.
+- Sterling content and weighable silver create the baseline for many forks, spoons, and serving pieces.

-- Maker, pattern, and completeness can add value beyond metal.
+- Maker, pattern, and completeness can add value beyond metal when replacement or collector demand exists.

-- Plate and stainless usually need different expectations.
+- Silverplate and stainless usually need different expectations, even when the maker name is familiar.

 Auction evidence from Appraisily's database